 “Don’t apologize.
 Helping you isn’t just my job, it’s my whole purpose.
 In that spirit, here’s what you’re doing wrong.
-You’re treating the red light same as you treat the green light, but they’re totally different.
+You’re treating red light the same as you treat green light, but they’re totally different.
 Red light has a lower frequency and longer wavelength.
 It’s low energy.
-The distance between the crests and troughs on its waves are vaster.
-You have to be more patient when cycling it, so it doesn’t lose coherence and diffuse.”
+The distance between the crests and troughs on its waves is vaster.
+You have to be more patient when cycling it.”

 I pinched my chin, frustrated.
 “You’re getting rather jargony.
 Listen, I might be twenty-four, but I have the education of a twelve-year-old.
 A twelve-year-old who skipped class to smoke cigars with his dumb friends.
 So spell it out in a way a braindead fool could understand.”

 Sounded swell.
 I took her hand.
-Weird how it felt nothing like Prisaya’s, despite looking alike.
 There was this buzzing vibration that flowed from her into me.
 Or maybe I was just nervous.

-I clutched my sword hilt, closed my eyes, and focused on her frequency.
+I clutched my sword hilt with my other hand, closed my eyes, and focused on her frequency.
 Her inner light showed how she inhaled the red waves: as calm as a mountain breeze.
 She let it circuit through her heart in harmony; it pulsed and flitted as it went from her veins into mine.
 I did my best to slow down.
 I matched my breathing to hers.
-But I was too accustomed to green light with its raging current, and so the red light compressed and turned orange before it reached my hand.
+But when I pushed the red light, it lost cohesion and turned messy, like hair getting caught in a brush.

-No beam appeared on my sword hilt.
-Only sputters and sparks.
+Only sputters and sparks appeared on my sword hilt.

 “Keep trying,” she said in the softest voice.
 “It just takes practice.
 I swear.”

-After ten minutes of standing on the sand, holding her hand, and cycling the sun’s bloody light through me, I actually…relaxed.
-Got in the rhythm of things.
+After ten minutes of standing on the sand, holding her hand, and cycling the sun’s bloody light through me, I got into the rhythm of things.
 My heartbeat slowed, and a breeze streamed through the dreamscape, cooling my angst.
 More red light reached my hand.
 When I pushed it into the hilt, a light the size of my fist grew off the end.

 “See?”
-Zauri said, an excited smile stretching across her face.
+An excited smile stretched across Zauri’s face.
 “You’re doing it!”

 But when I pushed more red into the hilt, it was as if my hand choked.
 Sparks flew like birds taking off.
 One caught my hand and jolted me like lightning.
 I yelped from the shock and dropped the hilt.